oscafrica/documentation/about/the-osca-way/core-contributors-guidelines.md

 **Yes! 💪🏽 seen what you’d love to help with?**

 Just start, you don’t need approval from anyone.
-Be sure that when you start, change issue label to `design-in progress`.
-Once you have something ready for review use the `design-ready` label, someone will attend to you ☺️.
+Once you have something ready for review drop a comment and someone will attend to you ☺️.

 We can’t wait to receive your contributions! :)